 By making locally here in Australia, we are able to build close relationships with the people who work in the factories, bringing our pieces to life.
 This also reduces our carbon footprint, as product does not have to travel thousands of miles before reaching the Lois Hazel studio.
 Here is a list of the makers and manufacturers we work with:

 CGT: A family run, ethically accredited factory based in Brunswick, just around the corner from the LH studio.
 CGT work with a range of Australian brands and offer small run manufacturing.
+You can check them out via instagram HERE

-IN HOUSE: A small range of LH pieces are sewn in our Brunswick studio by our skilled team of designers and seamstresses.
+In-house: A small range of LH pieces are sewn in our Brunswick studio by our skilled team of designers and seamstresses.

 When it comes to sustainability, running Lois Hazel in an ethical and sustainable way is a journey.
 Here are some of the goals we are currently working towards over the next 2-5 years.

-THREAD: Switch the thread used in LH garments to either 100% GOTS certified organic cotton or 100% Lenzing-certified Tencel thread.
+Threads: Switch the thread used in LH garments to either 100% GOTS certified organic cotton or 100% Lenzing-certified Tencel thread.

-TRIMS: Ensure that all trims used in LH pieces are either made from recycled materials or are sourced from certified sources such as:
+Trims: Ensure that all trims used in LH pieces are either made from recycled materials or are sourced from certified sources such as:

 100% Recycled zips